-- (b) Undergraduates who have successfully completed the first three years of the Medicine Course may enrol for the degree of BMedSc in one of the following subjects: anatomy, biochemistry, microbiology, pathology, pharmacology, physiology, psychology, or in any other subject approved by the BMedSc Committee, provided that the candidate's performance in the subject area shall have been of a high standard. - (c) A student may register as a candidate for the degree in any of the schools of the Faculty of Medicine, the School of Biochemistry, the school of Microbiology, or the School of Psychology, subject to the permission of the head of the school concerned and the BMedSc Committee. - 2. (a) Medical graduates may enrol for the degree of BMedSc in any subject approved by the BMedSc Committee provided that their performance in the subject area shall have been of a high standard. - (b) A graduate may register as a candidate for the degree in any of the schools of the Faculty of Medicine, the School of Biochemistry, the School of Microbiology or the School of Psychology, subject to the permission of the Head of School concerned and the BMedSc Committee. - 3.
+- (b) Undergraduates who have successfully completed the first three years of the Medicine Course may enrol for the degree of BMedSc in one of the following subjects: anatomy, biochemistry, microbiology, pathology, pharmacology, physiology, psychology, or in any other subject approved by the BMedSc Committee, provided that the candidate's performance in the subject area shall have been of a high standard. - (c) A student may register as a candidate for the degree in any of the schools of the Faculty of Medicine, the School of Biochemistry, the school of Microbiology, or the School of Psychology, subject to the permission of the head of the school concerned and the BMedSc Committee. - (d) A student electing to undertake the course at the end of fourth year is not automatically required to undertake terminal assessment at the end of fifth year, but will be counselled to maintain clinical competency and encouraged and assisted to arrange a short 3-4 week medical/surgical attachment before commencing Year 5. - 2. (a) Medical graduates may enrol for the degree of BMedSc in any subject approved by the BMedSc Committee provided that their performance in the subject area shall have been of a high standard. - (b) A graduate may register as a candidate for the degree in any of the schools of the Faculty of Medicine, the School of Biochemistry, the School of Microbiology or the School of Psychology, subject to the permission of the Head of School concerned and the BMedSc Committee. - 3.
 The program for each candidate shall be designed to introduce the student to research in the appropriate discipline and shall consist of such formal and special work and such examinations as prescribed by the Head of School concerned and approved by the BMedSc Committee. - 4.
-The duration of the course shall be 2 sessions. - 5.
-The award upon completion of the course shall be the pass degree of Bachelor of Medical Science; if the performance of the student has been unsatisfactory, no award shall be made.
+The duration of the course shall be 2 sessions.

+5. The award upon completion of the course shall be the pass degree of Bachelor of Medical Science; if the performance of the student has been unsatisfactory, no award shall be made.